phillipleroy/selahtimer/README.md

 - Built with ❤️ for the worldwide congregation
 - Thanks to all contributors and testers
-- Special thanks to the iOS development community

 ---

 ## 📚 Additional Resources